Pointing out the News

 NOTE - July 20, 2012 - Nimiq 1 @ 91W has migrated to satellite Nimiq 6 @ 91.1 West.

-While the files will still lock in Canada, the footprint of Nimiq 6 does not reach very far South into the U.S. and as such Bell TV will only be available for viewing in Canada.
+While the files will still lock in Canada, the footprint of Nimiq 6 does not reach very far South into the U.S. and as such Bell TV may not reach your birdog unless in Canada.

 SWM files are available on the 'Configure' page